-As I have shown many a time on these pages, Beningbrough Hall and the grounds are somewhere I frequent very regularly.
+Beningbrough Hall and the grounds are somewhere I have visited very regularly.
 It is a beautiful historic building in the most wonderful surroundings and it never ceases to inspire me whenever I go.
-There is so much more than the grounds and dog walks that is for sure so it was time I focused a little more on the hall itself.
+There is so much more than the grounds and dog walks that is for sure.
+The Hall itself is full of history and a unique building in a lovely setting.

 As you drive up the tree lined avenue approaching Beningbrough Hall itself you don’t just get a sense of the historic grandeur, but that it is very different from many of the stately homes in our country.
 This is Italian baroque style architecture and it sits in Northern England not too far north of the city of York.
 It is certainly different, certainly colourful and is certainly full of history and character.
 It is run by the National Trust and welcomes thousands of visitors a year, all intrigued to find out more.